 Don’t fret if raw fish isn’t your thing!
 Sushirrito’s got you covered, too!
 Next up, we tried the Caballero, which consisted of Sake-Asada Beef, Napa Cabbage, Red Radish, Julienne Carrots, Jicama, Red Peppers, Blue Corn Chips, Ginger Guac, Cilantro, and Kimichurri Sauce.
 The beef was perfect, and the ginger guac was an amazing complementary element.
 This one was more filling, so if you’re walking in starving, this one’s for you.

 Just take a second to re-read the ingredients in the Caballero and the Satori.
 The minds behind Sushirrito have done so much more than just turn simple sushi rolls into burrito-sized rolls.
-They’ve created something totally unique and new that you have to taste and experience for yourself to completely understand and appreciate.
-Now go find a location in the Bay Area near you and get ready for a truly one-of-a-kind meal!
+They created something totally unique and new that has become mainstream and brought on many a copycat, but you have to taste and experience the original for yourself to completely understand and appreciate it.
+Now go find a location in the Bay Area near you or order the one-of-a-kind sushi burrito kit and get ready for a truly one-of-a-kind meal!
 Till next time, Nomsters!